Hokome/rise-artifact/docs/Ideas.md

 - Repair a building
 - Apply 1 critical to a building
 - Draw x, discard x
-- Gain x power, discard
+- Gain x power, remove
 - Lose all power, gain x gold for each power lost
 - Move card from draw pile to the top

-### Extension cards
+- Lose x HP, draw x cards

-- Upgrade this building every round
+- Lose x HP, gain x power
-- Gives x stat boost
+- Upgrade this building every round, delete
-- When killing an enemy, apply one critical to this building
+- Give x stat boost to building every
-- Apply one stabilize
+- When it kills an enemy, apply 1 critical to it

 ## Achievement ideas